awarenessxz/TempFileDrop/README.md

         - All uploaded files should be **scanned by antivirus software** before they are opened.
         - App should not use **file names** supplied by user.
 Uploaded files should be renamed according to a predetermined condition.
 This makes it harder for attacker to find their uploaded files.
+5. OAuth2 Pattern - We will make use of three common OAuth2 patterns, using Keycloak as the authorization server
+    - **OpenID Connection Authentication** - pattern used for end-user authentication
+    - **Token Relay** when a OAuth2 consumer service / application like the API gateway acts as a client and forwards the incoming token to outgoing resource requests
+    - **Client Credentials Grant** - the pattern to use when the authorized requestor is another service.
+In this case, service to service authorization.

 ## Future Works